ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    * {{site.data.keyword.vpc_short}} plugin (`vpc-infrastructure`),
 * `jq` to query JSON files,
 * `git` to clone source code repository to optionally deploy an example microservice application,
-* `Terraform CLI` to optionally run Terraform on your desktop instead of the schematics service
+* `Terraform CLI` to optionally run Terraform on your desktop instead of the Schematics service

+<!--##istutorial#-->
+You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
+<!--#/istutorial#-->

 The on-premises data center in this tutorial will be simulated using a VSI within a VPC.

 The preferred mechanism to connect VPCs is [{{site.data.keyword.tg_short}}](https://{DomainName}/interconnectivity/transit).
-Simulation of an on premises environment with VPC, VSI and VPN is used only for illustration.
+Simulation of an on-premises environment with VPC, VSI and VPN is used only for illustration.
 {: note}

-<!--##istutorial#-->
-You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
-<!--#/istutorial#-->

 In addition:
 - check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources.
 For a list of required permissions, see [Granting permissions needed for VPC users](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).